 - Keith Davidson, 2007 Adult/Family Finalist for When Lanterns Dim, was selected for the 2008 Writer’s Ranch.

 - Sean Minogue, 2007 Adult/Family Finalist for Son of No Man, was selected for the 2008 Writer’s Ranch.
+Minogue has written two plays: Prodigals and Us & Everything We Own.
+Prodigals was released in 2017 by Piece of Mind Productions as a feature film.

-- Jimmy Miller (winner Adult Family Category in 2007 for Slugger) signed with Gayla Nethercott at Buchwald
+- Jimmy Miller (winner Adult Family Category in 2007 for Slugger) signed with Gayla Nethercott at Buchwald.

 - Troy Hunter and Geof Miller, 2007 Sci-Fi Screenplay Winners for “Keys to the Kingdom,” have since had four scripts optioned by Gran Via, Blue Sky, and Anonymous Content.
 Three of the four scripts are currently being sent to directors.
 The duo is now working on their first assignment from Anonymous Content.